ylzhou/ylzhou.github.io/_pages/about.md

   - /about.html
 ---

+## Short Bio
+Yongluan Zhou is a professor in the [Department of Computer Science (DIKU)](http://diku.dk) at the [University of Copenhagen](http://ku.dk), where he leads the [Data Management Systems Lab (DMS Lab)](https://di.ku.dk/english/research/sdps/research-groups/dms/).
+He also heads the MSc in Computer Science at DIKU.
+Prior to his current position, he worked as an Associate Professor at the [University of Southern Denmark (SDU)](http://www.sdu.dk) and as a postdoc at the [Ecole Polytechnique Fédérale de Lausanne (EPFL)](http://epfl.ch).
+He earned his Ph.D. in Computer Science from the [National University of Singapore (NUS)](http://www.nus.edu.sg).
+His research interests span database systems and distributed systems, with his recent focus being on scalable event-driven systems.
+He has authored more than 80 peer-reviewed research articles in international journals and conference proceedings.
+He serves on the EDBT Executive Board and the SSDBM Steering Committee and has chaired various international conferences, including DEBS 2022, SSDBM 2022, and EDBT 2020.
+He has also served on the Program Committees of many other international conferences, including SIGMOD, VLDB, ICDE, EDBT, CIKM, and SSDBM.

 ## Recent News
 * Paper accepted at SoCC'24: "Rethinking State Management in Actor Systems".
 * Demo paper accepted at SIGIR'24: "CLIP-Branches: Interactive Fine-Tuning for Text-Image Retrieval".